 What do you guys think?
 Would you take Kirkpatrick, Jenkins, or a different CB?

 Tags: 2012 NFL Draft 2012 NFL Scouting Combine A.J.
-Green Alabama Crimson Tide Alfonzo Dennard Brandon Carr Brandon Marshall Calvin Johnson Dallas Dallas Cowboys Dez Bryant Dre Kirkpatrick Featured Florida Gators Janoris Jenkins Jason Witten Jerry Jones Julio Jones Mike Jenkins Morris Claiborne Nick Saban Popular Right Kind Of Guy The Wright Perspective Vincent Jackson
+Green Alabama Crimson Tide Alfonzo Dennard Brandon Carr Brandon Marshall Calvin Johnson Dallas Dallas Cowboys Dez Bryant Dre Kirkpatrick Florida Gators Janoris Jenkins Jason Witten Jerry Jones Julio Jones Mike Jenkins Morris Claiborne Nick Saban Right Kind Of Guy The Wright Perspective Vincent Jackson